 October is Domestic Violence Awareness Month.
 Having worked with domestic violence victims and offenders for over a decade, I feel compelled to use this space to address this concern each year.
 It is critical that we remain educated about the behaviors that constitute domestic abuse, the effects they have on ourselves, our partners, and our children, and resources for help.

 Domestic abuse is not just physical violence.
 The definition includes psychological abuse, threatening, intimidating, isolating, withholding children/affection/support, financial abuse, stalking, and other ways of misusing power to exert control over another’s thoughts and behaviors.
+If you have been subjected to this type of torment then you might want to contact a law firm like Charles R. Ullman & Associates that can help you.

 Domestic abuse is not just perpetrated by men against women.
 This is a problem that affects every community regardless of age, gender, race, socioeconomic status, religion, and nationality.
 The perpetrators are both male and female.
 Statistics indicate that one in three women and one in four men have been physically assaulted by an intimate partner.
 Violence perpetrated by men does tend to result in more severe injuries, and men are more likely to use lethal weapons.
 One in seven women has been injured by an intimate partner, versus one in 25 men.
 One in three female murder victims were killed by an intimate partner, versus one in 20 male murder victims.